CorporateFounder/unitedStates_final/charterEng/POWERS_OF_THE_CORPORATE_COUNCIL_OF_JUDGES.md

 # POWERS_OF_THE_CORPORATE_COUNCIL_OF_JUDGES Judicial Power.
-Approves the Chief Justice.
-Participates in the voting on the introduction of amendments.
+Participates in voting for the implementation of amendments.

-The judicial power of the International Trade Union Corporation is vested in one Supreme Court and such inferior courts as the Corporation International The Merchant Union may issue and establish from time to time.
+The judicial power of the International Trade Union Corporation belongs to one Supreme Court (CORPORATE_COUNCIL_OF_REFEREES) and such subordinate courts as Corporation International The Trade Union may from time to time issue and establish.
-Judges of both the supreme and inferior courts hold their offices, with good conduct and in due time receive remuneration for their services.
+Judges of both the Supreme and Subordinate Courts hold office upon good behavior and receive remuneration for their services in a timely manner.
-Remuneration must be given from the budget established by laws.
+Remuneration must be given from the budget established by law.
-Judicial power extends to all cases of law and justice, including those initiated by members to challenge the misappropriation of funds, arising under these Articles, the laws of the International Trade Union Corporation and treaties, imprisoned or to be imprisoned according to their authority. to controversy, in which the International Trade Union will be party to a dispute between two or more members of the network.
+Judicial power extends to all matters according to law and equity, including those initiated by members to challenge the illegal expenditure of funds, arising in accordance with this Charter, the laws of the International Trade Union Corporation and treaties, prisoners or who will be concluded in accordance with their authority.
+To the controversy,
+in which the International Trade Union will be a party to a dispute between two or more network participants.
-No judgment shall be secret, but justice shall be administered openly and free of charge, completely and without delay, and every person shall have legal protection against injury to life, liberty, or property.
+No trial should be secret, but justice should be administered openly and freely, completely and promptly, and every person shall have legal protection against injury to life, liberty, or property.
-Supreme Court CORPORATE_COUNCIL_OF_REFEREES and Chief Justice HIGH_JUDGE.
+Supreme Court CORPORATE_COUNCIL_OF_REFEREES.

 ## How the Corporate Council of Judges is elected.
-The Corporate Council of Judges consists of 55 accounts and is elected by the Network Members, with the scoring system described in VOTE_STOCK, similar to Board of Directors and Factions.
+The Corporate Council of Judges consists of 50 accounts and is elected by the Network Participants, with the counting system described in VOTE_STOCK, similar to the Board of Directors.
-The 55 accounts that received the most votes are selected.
+The 50 accounts that received the most votes are selected.
 ![stock votes](../screenshots/stock_vote.png)
 ````
 //minimum value for the number of positive votes for the law to be valid,